wp-plugins/wp-greet/readme.txt

 == Changelog ==

+= v3.8 (2013-12-01) =
+* fixed inline images with stamp and some email clients like (outlook.com)
+* fixed inline images for smilies
+* removed some deprecated messages and warnings

 = v3.7 (2013-11-08) =
 * added some stamps.
 Thanks to Sam Krieg
 * added TinyMCE support for the greet card form.
 Nice :-)